fatmahussein252/STMicroelectronics/task1_object_files_symtable/readme.txt

 	> readelf -s /home/fatma/STM/session_2/task1/a.out

-All the generated files (.i, .s, .o and the executable) are included in the directory.
+outputs screenshots are included in the directory.